tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/closing_remarks.md

 ## Feedback Survey

 :::{card} Please share your feedback
-We would so appreciate your input to help make these materials better.
+We would greatly appreciate your input to help make these materials better.
 Click the blue button below to participate in this brief survey:
 ```{button-link} https://tudelft.fra1.qualtrics.com/jfe/form/SV_9yN8Kbwj6aVqzaK
 :color: primary
 FEEDBACK SURVEY